Search

 Remote work using home or public wifi networks is a risk that can be mitigated by a Virtual Private Network (VPN).
 A VPN ensures that all data transmitted between an employee's computer/device and your organization’s network is secure.
 IT departments are responsible for setting up employees with VPN access.

-When doing remote work, always connect to your organization’s network(s) using a VPN.
+When working off-site, always connect to your organization’s network(s) using a VPN.

 Using a VPN is particularly important if you are using public wifi.
 If you log into your work accounts without using a VPN, cybercriminals could intercept your activity over wifi and capture your password credentials and sensitive information, the content of any emails you send, and the content of any unsecured web pages you visit.